tripl-ai/arc/docs-src/content/patterns/index.md

 ## Machine Learning Prediction Thresholds

 When used for classification the `MLTransform` stage will add a `probability` column which exposes the highest probability score from the Spark ML probability vector which led to the predicted value.
 This can then be used as a boundary to prevent low probability predictions being sent to other systems if, for example, a change in input data resulted in a major change in predictions.
-The threshold parameter could be easily passed in as a sqlParam parameter and referenced as `${CUSTOMER_CHURN_PROBABILITY_THRESHOLD}` in the SQL code.

 |id|input|prediction|probability|
 |---|-----|----------|-----------|